locana-co/PGRestAPI/docs/Windows_Install.md

 -or-

-extract files from [.zip file](https://github.com/spatialdev/PGRestAPI/archive/docs.zip
+extract files from [.zip file](https://github.com/spatialdev/PGRestAPI/archive/docs.zip) and copy to PGRestAPI folder

 ###Navigate to PGRestAPI folder, and npm install
 from the console: